severalnines/docs/installation.rst

 The main installation steps are:

-1. Install Severalnines yum/apt repository
+1. Install Severalnines yum/apt repository.
-2. Install ClusterControl packages
+2. Install ClusterControl packages.
-3. Execute the post-installation script (recommended) or perform manual installation
+3. Execute the post-installation script (recommended) or perform manual installation.

 .. note:: On step #3, performing installation using the post-installation script is highly recommended.
-Manual installation instructions are provided in this guide for advanced users and reference.
+Manual installation instructions are provided in this guide for advanced users and reference purpose.

-ClusterControl requires three mandatory packages to be installed and configured, with optional packages for specific functionality:
+ClusterControl requires a number of packages to be installed and configured, as described in the following list:

-Mandatory packages:

-* clustercontrol - ClusterControl web user interface.
+* *clustercontrol* - ClusterControl web user interface.
-* clustercontrol-cmonapi - ClusterControl REST API.
+* *clustercontrol-cmonapi* - ClusterControl REST API.
-* clustercontrol-controller - ClusterControl CMON controller.
+* *clustercontrol-controller* - ClusterControl CMON controller.

-Optional packages:

-* clustercontrol-notifications - ClusterControl notification module, if you would like to integrate with third-party tools like PagerDuty and Slack.
+* *clustercontrol-notifications* - ClusterControl notification module, if you would like to integrate with third-party tools like PagerDuty and Slack.
-* clustercontrol-ssh - ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.
+* *clustercontrol-ssh* - ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.
-* clustercontrol-cloud - ClusterControl cloud module, if you would like to manage your cloud instances directly from ClusterControl UI.
+* *clustercontrol-cloud* - ClusterControl cloud module, if you would like to manage your cloud instances directly from ClusterControl UI.
-* clustercontrol-clud - ClusterControl cloud file manager module, if you would like to upload and download backups from cloud storage.
-Require ``clustercontrol-cloud``.
+* *clustercontrol-clud* - ClusterControl cloud file manager module, if you would like to upload and download backups from cloud storage.
+It requires ``clustercontrol-cloud``.

-Steps described in the following sections should be perform on ClusterControl node unless specified otherwise.
+Steps described in the following sections should be performed on ClusterControl node unless specified otherwise.

 Requirements
 ++++++++++++

 Make sure the following is ready prior to this installation:

-* You already have a database cluster up and running.
 * Verify that sudo is working properly if you are using a non-root user.
 * ClusterControl node must able to connect to all database nodes.
 * Passwordless SSH from ClusterControl node to all nodes (including the ClusterControl node itself) has been configured correctly.
 * You must have internet connection on ClusterControl node during the installation process.
+Otherwise, see `Offline Installation`_.

 Redhat/CentOS
 +++++++++++++